Backup Plan: What to do When You Can’t Loop

 • Maybe your app expires

 There are many reasons the technology could fail you.
-Just like your pump technology could fail, or your insulin could go bad, or any of the other diabetes things that can go wrong.
+Just like your pump technology could fail, or your insulin could go bad, or any of the other diabetes things that could go wrong.

 Whatever the reason, you need backup plans!
 Think them through, write them down, put them in your “go bag” and review them periodically.